Jackaljkdan/pokernow-bot/README.md

 * run the bot in the browser by clicking on the extension icon in chrome and then on the "start bot" button

+* if you want to run many bots, you will need to use something [like this](https://chrome.google.com/webstore/detail/sessionbox-multi-login-to/megbklhjamjbcafknkgmokldgolkdfig)

 If you want to edit the code to make your own bot, see the detailed instructions at the end of this readme.
 TL;DR implement the `getAction` function in `src/ai/ai.ts`.